CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-jitinlining-method.md

 ## <a name="parameters"></a>Paramètres
  `callerId`
- [in] L’ID de la fonction dans laquelle le `calleeId` fonction sera insérée.
+ [in] The ID of the function into which the `calleeId` function will be inserted.

  `calleeId`
- [in] L’ID de la fonction doit être inséré.
+ [in] The ID of the function to be inserted.

  `pfShouldInline`
- [out] `true` pour permettre l’insertion ; sinon, `false`.
+ [out] `true` to allow the insertion to occur; otherwise, `false`.

 ## <a name="remarks"></a>Notes
- Le profileur peut définir `pfShouldInline` à `false` pour empêcher le `calleeId` fonction à partir de laquelle elle est insérée la `callerId` (fonction).
-En outre, le profileur peut désactiver globalement l’insertion de ligne à l’aide de la valeur COR_PRF_DISABLE_INLINING de le [COR_PRF_MONITOR](../../../../docs/framework/unmanaged-api/profiling/cor-prf-monitor-enumeration.md) énumération.
+ The profiler can set `pfShouldInline` to `false` to prevent the `calleeId` function from being inserted into the `callerId` function.
+Also, the profiler can globally disable inline insertion by using the COR_PRF_DISABLE_INLINING value of the [COR_PRF_MONITOR](../../../../docs/framework/unmanaged-api/profiling/cor-prf-monitor-enumeration.md) enumeration.

- Fonctions insérées inline ne déclenchent pas d’événements pour entrer ou de quitter.
-Par conséquent, le profileur doit définir `pfShouldInline` à `false` afin de produire un graphique des appels précis.
-Paramètre `pfShouldInline` à `false` affecte les performances, car l’insertion inline généralement augmente la vitesse et réduit le nombre d’événements de compilation JIT séparés pour la méthode insérée.
+ Functions inserted inline do not raise events for entering or leaving.
+Therefore, the profiler must set `pfShouldInline` to `false` in order to produce an accurate callgraph.
+Setting `pfShouldInline` to `false` will affect performance, because inline insertion typically increases speed and reduces the number of separate JIT compilation events for the inserted method.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib